You can't imagine what you're missing out on.

 In both cases, I took the chance of going to an event with the knowledge that I wasn't supposed to get in.

 Things come up at the last minute, people get sick, emergencies need to be handled.
 Their need to be elsewhere literally opens the door for you.

-Event A wasn't far my office so if I had been shut out, the lost time would have been minor.
-Event B required travel, but since I was already on the way when I found out that I wasn't supposed to get in, the opportunity cost was already paid so I didn't have much left to lose.
+Event A wasn't far from work so if I had been shut out, it would only have been a small waste of time.
+Event B did require some travel, but since I was already on the way when I found out that I supposedly wasn't going to get in, the opportunity cost was already paid, and I didn't have much left to lose by continuing on.

 Event B was a speed networking event between entrepreneurs and job seekers.
-I was coming as the former and these events typically have more of the latter, so my presence would help create a better balance.
-On top of that, my being there would only add another 2 minutes to the presentations, so they would almost surely be able to fit me in.
+I was coming to participate as the former, and these kinds of events typically have many more of the latter, so my presence would help create more balance.
+On top of that, my being there would only add another 2 minutes to the entrepreneur presentations, so they would almost surely be willing to fit me in.

-The fact that so few people will dare to get in meant that I was likely the only one, which gave me the best chances of success.
+The fact that so few people will dare to get in meant that I was likely one of the the only ones, if not the only one, which gave me the best chances of success.

 And I'm not just saying that.
-At a later event, I met 2 people who had received the same rejection email as I did for Event B and gave up on going as you'd expect.
+At another event a few days later, I actually met 2 people who had received the same slow rejection email reply as I did for Event B but gave up on going as you'd expect.